Stainless Steel Pipes

 Description:

 Seamless cold drawn stainless steel pipes are made in accordance to ASTM A312 TP316 / 316L standards.
 The material of stainless steel pipe is available in dual grade which is SS316 / 316L which allows dual usage of tubes.
 SS316 pipes are most supplied in high performance fluids application for its great corrosion resistance and for its ability to withstand higher pressure.
 Stainless steel pipe is available in one finishing, namely annealed and pickled.
 The unit used in stainless steel pipes is Inch NB size range and thickness is in schedules (abbreviated as “SCH”).
 The unit SCH refers to the variation of thickness.
 There are three types of end connections for stainless steel pipes: plain end (PE), bevel end (BE), and threaded end (TE).
 Recommended Bend Radius: A bend radius of 3x the external tube diameter, is recommended for the tube’s cold bending using tube benders or by manual hand bending.
 Welding Suitability: Pipes made of TP316 and TP316L are suitable for arc welding using usual techniques.
 The welding should be selected in accordance with DIN EN 1600 and DIN EN 12072 part 1 taking into account the type of application and the welding technique.
-Chemical Composition: Chemical composition for ASTM A312 / ASME SA312, TP316/TP316L dual grade seamless stainless steel pipe is as per the table below.
-Features: |
+Chemical Composition: Chemical composition for ASTM A312 / ASME SA312, TP316/TP316L dual grade seamless stainless steel pipe is as per the table below. |

 |